berkaayowa/SharpHttp/README.md

 # SharpHttpServer Library
-### SharpHttpServer is a lightweight C# Library written by Berka Ayowa that helps you create a standalone Http server for in your console or windows apps
+### SharpHttpServer is a lightweight C# Library written by Berka Ayowa that helps you create a standalone HTTP server for your console or windows apps

 >Latest version 1.0.0

-To use the library, just  add the SharpHttpServer.dll reference to you c# console or windows project, they are located under Library folder
+To use the library, just  add the SharpHttpServer.dll reference to your c# console or windows project, they are located under the Library folder
->##We recommend installing the latest library version 1.0.0 from Nuget, search SharpHttpServer from nuget and install.
+>##We recommend installing the latest library version 1.0.0 from Nuget, searching SharpHttpServer from NuGet, and installing.
 >Nuget Link https://www.nuget.org/packages/SharpHttpServer

 ### File name: Program.cs